Holding knives wrong

 Buying a fancy knife set

-, but Ramsey says its better to buy knives individually.
+ESB-Essentials/ShutterstockIt's tempting to add that fancy knife set and block to your wedding registry, but Ramsey says it's better to buy knives individually.
 "You have to really weigh if the price is worth it when you really don't need half the knives," he says.
 This is actually a really good point.
 Think of your current knife set that probably cost you more than you'd like to admit.
 Have you used that giant cleaver?
 Guessing probably not.
+These kitchen gadgets are a waste of money.

 Leaving knife blades uncovered